 Jack Markell was sworn in as Delaware’s governor on January 19, 2009, and was sworn in for his second term on January 15, 2013.
-He has focused on economic development, education and workforce training as top priorities.
-Markell also has focused on running state government efficiently and effectively, keeping the state’s AAA bond rating while reforming Delaware’s health and pension systems to make them more sustainable over time.
+He focused on economic development, education and workforce training as top priorities.
+Markell also focused on running state government efficiently and effectively, keeping the state’s AAA bond rating while reforming Delaware’s health and pension systems to make them more sustainable over time.

-Beginning his career in the private sector, Markell helping lead the wireless technology revolution as the 13th employee at Nextel, where he served as senior vice president for corporate development.
+Beginning his career in the private sector, Markell helped lead the wireless technology revolution as the 13th employee at Nextel, where he served as senior vice president for corporate development.
 His other business experience includes a senior management position at Comcast Corporation, work as a consultant with McKinsey and Company and as a banker at First Chicago Corporation.

 He was elected state treasurer in 1998, winning three consecutive terms, including his last re-election in November of 2006.
 As treasurer, Markell worked to improve the lives of Delawareans through innovative programs aimed at cutting spending and improving fiscal responsibility.
 He has been recognized in Delaware and across the country as a leader in promoting policies to help all people achieve their economic potential.